bpcmusic/telex/commands.md

 The version history of this document.

+**Revision v.13p** - 14 January 2017

+* added the extended commands for TO.TR; four independent metronomes and pulse dividers

 **Revision v.13c** - 7 January 2017

 * changed the extended commands for TIME and SLEW to use a period (.) to delimit the seconds and minutes extensions.
 For example: TO.TR.TIME.S